 Why shall I let the unexpected put a damper on my trip, when I can have peace of mind for a few dollars a day?

-Since I started travelling solo around Australia, I have tried different kinds of travel insurance.
-From policies purchased through travel agents, in my early trips, to local insurance providers.
+Since I started travelling solo around Australia, I have tried different kinds of insurance.
+From policies purchased through travel agents, in my early trips, to local travel insurance companies.

 It's only in 2012 that I started using travel insurance from World Nomads.
 In the last 4 years I purchased 9 travel insurance policies.
 Fortunately nothing ever happened to me – and I keep my fingers crossed – so I never needed to make a claim.
 However I know that this travel insurance has a well-balanced coverage for me and will continue using it for my future travels.